 Hot process soap is made in a slow cooker or a pot on your stove and it goes through the saponification process and the gel phase before you pour it into the mold.
 This means it’s in the pot and under heat for about an hour or so.
 It doesn’t have the longer curing time but it’s not thought to be as creamy and it will have a different finished texture.

 It’s easier to prevent the injury than it is to treat one!

-Let’s talk about the different properties each type of oil gives to your homemade soap and how to chose which type of oil in your soap.
+Let’s talk about the different properties each type of oil gives to your homemade soap and how to choose which type of oil to use in your soap.

 Homemade soap can be (and should be in my opinion) superfatted.
 Superfatted means there’s extra fat left behind to create a more nourishing bar of soap, instead of just enough to be used during the saponification process.

-Grab my favorite bases and supplies to make your soap at home, including my the oil properties chart done for you in an easy to read and print chart
+Grab my favorite bases and supplies to make your soap at home, including my oil properties chart done for you in an easy to read and print chart.

 Melissa K. Norris inspires people's faith and pioneer roots with her books, podcast, and blog.
 Melissa lives with her husband and two children in their own little house in the big woods in the foothills of the North Cascade Mountains.
 When she's not wrangling chickens and cattle, you can find her stuffing Mason jars with homegrown food and playing with flour and sugar in the kitchen.